kgw220/west-nile/README.md

 Overall, this highlights what is suspected.
 Spraying should be done on a careful basis based on these factors.
-Instead of spraying on a regular schedule, it should be done when these specific, predictive conditions are met to be more targetted and to help avoid wasting funds on spraying when it is ineffective (e.g. rain).
+Instead of spraying on a regular schedule, it should be done when these specific, predictive conditions are met to be more targetted and to help avoid wasting funds on spraying when it is ineffective.
-For example, spraying should be done on cooler days or days immediately following rain.
 It may be helpful to develop some kind of risk-alert system with NOAA to help provide a level when enough conditions are fulfilled.

 ### NOTE/Future Work